 Formal and legal budgetary control is based upon ten major classes of expenditures known as functions, not by fund.
 These ten functions are: public safety and legal services, physical health and social services, mental health, county environment and education, roads and transportation, governmental services to residents, administration, non-program, debt service and capital projects.
 Function disbursements required to be budgeted include disbursements for the General Fund, the Special Revenue Funds, the Debt Service Fund and the Capital Projects Fund.
 Although the budget document presents function disbursements by fund, the legal level of control is at the aggregated function level, not by fund.
 Legal budgetary control is also based upon the appropriation to each office or department.
-During the year, two budget amendments decreased budgeted disbursements by \$682,811.
+During the year, two budget amendments increased budgeted disbursements by \$4,598,466.
 The budget amendments are reflected in the final budgeted amounts.

-In addition, annual budgets are similarly adopted in accordance with the Code of Iowa by the appropriate governing body as indicated: for the County Extension Office by the County Agricultural Extension Council, for the County Assessor by the County Conference Board, for the 911 System by the Joint 911 Service Board and for Emergency Management Services by the County Emergency Management Commission.
+In addition, annual budgets are similarly adopted in accordance with the Code of Iowa by the appropriate governing body as indicated: for the County Assessor by the County Conference Board, for the 911 System by the Joint 911 Service Board and for Emergency Management Services by the County Emergency Management Commission.

-During the year ended June 30, 2019, disbursements did not exceed amounts budgeted.
+During the year ended June 30, 2020, disbursements did not exceed amounts budgeted.
+However, disbursements in one department exceeded the amount appropriated prior to budget amendment.